-Jane’s father Eliot Chapman, apprenticed as a Carpenter and Joiner to Arthur Negus & Son, built “The Green Hut” in the back garden of No 43 High St ready for him and his bride to live in after they were married in 1934.
+Eliot built “The Green Hut” in the back garden of No 43 High St ready for him and his bride Rosa to live in after they were married in 1934.
 It was subsequently given the postal address of 45 High Street.
-Jane (B:1942) and her brothers Clive and Roger were all born in The Green Hut.
+Jane (B:1942) and her older brothers Clive and Roger were all born in The Green Hut.
 The family called it The Green Hut because of the green paint with which Eliot painted the Hut.
 The Hut was built without wheels, but with a kitchen on a concrete slab, at right angles to the right.
 After it was built, some of the villagers complained to the Council about its position.
 Eliot overcame these objections by putting the main part, the Hut, on wheels.
 It was never intended that the Hut be moved!

 After Jane’s father Eliot returned from WWII, he applied for a council house – there were now the parents and three children living in the Hut, although the children frequently slept in their grandparents’ home at No 43.
 The family were allocated and moved to 15 Church Street in 1947, where Jane’s sister Jill was born (1947).
 This allocation was conditional on Eliot renting the Hut; Mrs Burnett (a local post lady) took the tenancy.

-After Jane’s marriage in 1961/2 to Michael Pevley, they moved to Meldreth; from here she moved in 1963 to one of the line of cottages which then stood at right angles to Church Street where Nos 68/70 now stand.
-In 1966 she moved to her present home at 11 Queen’s Close.
-They have two children Andrew (dob 1962) and Keren (dob 1965).
+After Jane’s marriage in Jan 1962 to Michael Pevley, they moved to Meldreth; from there she moved in 1963 to one of the line of cottages which then stood at right angles to Church Street where Nos 68/70 now stand.
+In 1966 she moved to her present home in Queen’s Close so has lived there for over 50 years.

 In the early 1950’s, Jane helped Jack Ship to deliver milk from Baggot Hall Farm with a horse and cart; she remembers delivering to No 6 Green Man Lane (Eli Northrop, village road sweeper) and No 8 Green Man Lane (Mrs How, grandmother of Gerald and John Ives).
 At this time, Gerald Ives was delivering milk to the northern end of the village.
 She also remembers that Jack would take the horse for shoeing to the Lawrance smithy in the High Street near the school; Jack would ask her to collect the horse, but when she reached the smithy she would often find that the smithy had “sent” the horse home to the Farm!